CORDEX-be2/ValEnsPy/docs/getting_started/index.rst

         :columns: 12
         :padding: 3

-        Installing a specific version?
-Installing from source?
+        Installing on Windows?
+Installing from source or with pip?
 Check the advanced installation page.

         +++